KxSystems/docs/docs/basics/application.md

 "def"
 "jkl"
 ```

-Unary operators can be applied postfix, and usually are.
+Extenders can be applied postfix, and usually are.

 ```q
 q)subtots:sum'                / '[sum]
 q)subtots 3 4#til 12